 Oil – Just enough for roasting

-Take the flour in a big plate or mixing bowl, add salt, cumin powder, red chilli powder ( if using), green chillies, corriander leaves along with the desired shredded vegetable ( I made three sets of flour each with methi, spring onion and red onion) .
+Take the flour in a big plate or mixing bowl, add salt, cumin powder, red chili powder ( if using), green chilies, coriander leaves along with the desired shredded vegetable ( I made two sets of flour each with spring onion and red onion) .

 Now slowly add warm water and knead the flour so that it binds well.
 Crush the onions with fingers to enhance the flavor.
 Once the dough is ready cover it with thin wet cloth so it doesn’t become dry.

 Make sure the dough is smooth and soft enough to spread.
 It would be a little sticky due to various grains and pulses in it.

 To make thalipeeth.
 Keep a non stick skillet or frying pan on high flame and once the pan is hot lower the flame.
 Add a few drops of oil to it.

 Meanwhile take a ball of dough and slap it between hands to make a flat bread.
 You can use a cling foil to make the thalipeeth.
 Take a ball ( size of an orange) and pat it with fingers on the greased sheet to make a flat bread.
 Dip your fingers in water so the dough doesn’t stick to them.
 Evenly make a round pancake. make some cuts or small holes so that it cooks uniformly.

 Now carefully transfer it on the hot frying pan or tawa and let it cook.
 Cover with lid.
 You can brush a little water on the thalipeeth to keep it moist.